Jul 2022 - Jan 2023

 Overview

-Mastercard was launching Pay by Account - a new payment method enabling customers to pay directly from their bank account at checkout.
-To support the product's rollout, a suite of portals was needed: one for resellers (banks), one for merchants, and one for customers.
-These portals would serve as the operational backbone of the product - handling transaction overviews, dispute management, merchant onboarding and offboarding, and financial reporting.
+Mastercard was launching Pay by Account, a way to pay directly from your bank account at checkout.
+To support it they needed three portals: one for resellers (the banks), one for merchants, and one for customers, running the operational side of the product: transaction overviews, dispute management, merchant onboarding and offboarding, and financial reporting.

 My Role

-I'm one of two UX/UI designers on the project, responsible for designing the reseller and merchant portals end to end.
+One of two UX/UI designers, responsible for the reseller and merchant portals end to end.

-Working alongside a design lead, I was responsible for understanding the distinct needs of each user type and translating them into flows, wireframes, and high-fidelity prototypes.
-I collaborated within a team of 10 that included business analysts, developers, and members of the Mastercard client team - managing stakeholder input at every stage from discovery through to prototype sign-off.
+Working alongside a design lead, I turned each user type's distinct needs into flows, wireframes, and high-fidelity prototypes.
+I worked inside a team of 10 and managed stakeholder input at every stage, from discovery through to prototype sign-off.

 Problem

-Pay by Account was a new product entering a competitive market.
-Launching it without a purpose-built admin portal wasn't an option - resellers and merchants needed a reliable, intuitive interface to manage their operations from day one.
+Pay by Account was a new product going into a competitive market, and launching without a purpose-built admin portal wasn't an option.

 Goals

-Create a seamless experience that users quickly understand and adopt.
+Create an experience users understand and adopt quickly

 Process